The Studio Project

 Once again however, the space brought solitude and peace.
 Every now and again we would feel quite guilty that it was easy to forget what was happening across the country.
 When I needed to escape the pressures of home schooling, or daily lockdown life, the stable provided such a sanctuary.
 Many afternoons were spent finishing projects or making quilts in the peace and quiet that the stable provided.
 It gave me a taste of what I hoped the haven would be able to give to others.

-But for now, even as it is, the stable provides a beautiful space, ready to welcome fellow fabric lovers and quilting pilgrims.
 The haven is ready.
 I hope that it will become a special place for many.
 A place where people are drawn.
 A sewing hub and a destination.
 I hope, especially in a new covid secure seeking world, that the idea of buying fabric or sewing in a relaxed, countryside setting will appeal to many and provide a shelter from the daily drum of everyday life.
 A treasured place where peace can be restored, batteries recharged, inspiration sought and sewing projects completed.
 That the haven will bring immense joy to others as it already has to me.